State of Influencer Engagement – New Study by Augure on Companies Using Influencer Marketing

 For the second consecutive year, Augure has just published the results of its annual study on the state and the practices of influencers relations.
-Over 600 professionals in communications and marketing, in 32 countries and 30 industries, participated.
+Over 600 professionals in communications and marketing, in 32 countries and 30 industries, participated, and it shows that companies using influencer marketing continue to grow.

 This year, as an author and influence marketing specialist, I have had the pleasure and privilege of being included, for both markets; for the French market, Mounira Hamdi (LabCom), Fadhila Brahimi (FBassociés) and Camille Jourdain (Over-Graph), and for the English market with Brian Solis (Altimeter Group), Chad Pollitt (Relevance) and Jeff Bullas (JeffBullas.com).
 This is quite a great honor for me to be among this select group of social media influencers.